7185/lemuria/action-parser/README.md

 ## Limitations

-The parsing is very strict (the whole parsing fails on invalid commands) and some commands might be missing. \
+The parsing is very strict (the whole parsing fails on invalid commands) and some commands might be missing.
+> [!IMPORTANT]
-Some edge cases are not handled properly for the moment, especially on signs (eg. `create sign "; activate something`).
+> Some edge cases are not handled properly for the moment, especially on signs (eg. `create sign "; activate something`).